ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Polly-PeakML.md

     El-MAVEN projects can be exported as emDB that saves the entire session of analysis as SQL tables.
 Opening an emDB in the application would restore the settings and the peak-tables that were detected.

-    User can save the session by going to the option *Save project* provided in the menu bar of the application.
+    You can save the session by going to the option *Save project* provided in the menu bar of the application.

     ![Save Project](../../img/Polly-PeakML/saveProject.png) <center>**Figure 20.** Export session as emDB</center>